the-butcher/MOTH.CO2.2/moth_core/README.md

 This folder contains the Arduino Sketch for the MOTH.CO2.2 sensor and a set of configuration- and system files in [SD](SD) that need be placed on the SD card of the device.

-The root folder of the project is structured as follows:
+The moth_core folder of the project is structured as follows:

 ---